How To Sell Art On Pinterest: The Complete Guide

 Why Should You Sell Art On Pinterest?

 Before we move on to how to sell art on Pinterest, let’s cover the why.
-In other words, allow me to explain why marketing your art on Pinterest is something you must do to take your art business to the next level.
+In other words, allow me to explain why marketing your art on Pinterest is something you must do to take your one-person art business to the next level.

-Secondly, Pinterest attracts more than 460 million monthly users.
+Secondly, Pinterest attracts more than 460 million monthly active users.
 According to statistics, the platform is the 4th most popular social media site in the USA.
 If that’s not a large enough pool of potential customers, I don’t know what is!

 Lastly, most people spending time on Pinterest use the platform to plan a purchase rather than aimlessly browsing.
 A bit of research will show that over 80% of Pinterest users have purchased after discovering a product on the site.